benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 This tutorial was created on March 1st, 2020.
 I will not be updating it much in the future, however, unless there are major changes made to OpenMediaVault or NextCloud, it should still be applicable for years to come.
 <br />
 <br />
-Also, big shoutout to <a href="https://pcmac.biz/">PcMac</a> and <a href="http://wagnerstechtalk.com/rpi4omv/">Wagner's TechTalk</a>, whose videos and documentation taught me how to do this.
+Also, a big shoutout to <a href="https://pcmac.biz/">PcMac</a> and <a href="http://wagnerstechtalk.com/rpi4omv/">Wagner's TechTalk</a>, whose videos and documentation taught me how to do this.
 If you learn better through YouTube videos, check out their YouTube pages <a href="https://www.youtube.com/channel/UCAflQPuKZnTBcLZIbPYCyaA/featured">here (PcMac)</a> and <a href="https://www.youtube.com/channel/UC1QvDo-qeCVKTlmDq1LjDuw">here (WTT)</a>.
 <br />
 <br />
 If you're ready to build your own personal cloud-based storage solution, let's get started!